-At April 30, 2021, we had \$37.9 of cash and cash equivalents.
-Cash on hand at April 30, 2021 decreased by \$9.2, as compared with \$47.1 cash on hand at January 31, 2021 as a result of \$11.3 of cash flows used by operating activities and \$3.9 of cash flows provided by investing activities.
+At July 31, 2021, we had \$39.4 of cash and cash equivalents.
+Cash on hand at July 31, 2021 decreased by \$7.7, as compared with \$47.1 cash on hand at January 31, 2021 as a result of \$37.4 of cash used in operating activities offset by \$2.9 of cash provided by investing activities and \$26.8 of cash provided by financing activities.
 Our liquidity requirements consist of working capital needs, debt service obligations and ongoing capital expenditure requirements.
 Our primary requirements for working capital are directly related to the activity level of our operations.